 Does my website have to be rebuilt?

-Yes, unfortunately any site built on anything other than Kentico 12 MVC will need to be fully rebuilt by 2022 since the technology is entirely different.
-Starting in 2022, Kentico will no longer support non-MVC technology (meaning hot-fixes will no longer be an option).
+Yes, unfortunately any site built on anything other than Kentico 12 MVC will need to be fully rebuilt since the technology is entirely different.
+Starting in 2023, Kentico will no longer support non-MVC technology (meaning hot-fixes will no longer be an option).
 Additionally, upgrading will not be an option since portal engine support will also not be available.